Final E1000 Review

 Setup and price: 1 Dynamic Driver (39 SGD)

-Disclaimer: I paid full price for this unit via stereo and not affiliated to any company.
+Disclaimer: I paid full price for this unit from Stereo Singapore and am not affiliated to any company.

 The E1000 is the 2nd most affordable unit in the E series line up of Final Audio (cheapest being E500 which is relatively new) and through my conversation with Final Audio staff, it is mainly targeting students that are seeking audiophile quality earphones but doesn’t have much to spend.